thunderrabbit/barefoot_rob/content/events/2023/07/29cuddle-party-communication-workshop-in-tokyo.en.md

 After the communication workshop, we'll have 2 or more hours of Self-Directed Connection

-    This is a time for you to ask for what you want, say yes and no to requests and invitations, cuddle according to your desires and comfort (or just talk if you prefer), connect with fascinating people, "cuddle mingle," and, ultimately, relax into the flow of an unusually
+    Now it is time for you to ask for what you want, say yes and no to requests and invitations, cuddle according to your desires and comfort (or just talk if you prefer), connect with fascinating people, "cuddle mingle," and, ultimately, relax into the flow of an unusually